mist64/kernalemu/README.md

 	OBJECT FILE (CR OR D:NAME):

 This is the assembler Commodore used to build their ROMs.
-It will successfully build e.g. [the C64 KERNAL source](https://www.pagetable.com/?p=894) if you extract the files from the disk image and pass "kernal" as the source file name:
+It will successfully build e.g. [the C64 KERNAL source](https://www.pagetable.com/?p=894) if you extract the files from the disk image and pass `kernal` as the source file name:

-	echo "\r\r\rkernal" | kernalemu assembler64.prg
+	echo "kernal.hex\r\r\rkernal" | kernalemu assembler64.prg

+This will create `kernal.hex` with the hex output.
+You can convert it to binary using:

+	tr '\r' '\n' < kernal.hex > kernal_lf.hex
+	srec_cat kernal_lf.hex -MOS_Technologies \
+	    -offset -0xe000 \
+	    -fill 0xaa 0x0000 0x1fff \
+	    -o kernal.bin -Binary

+The assembler sends the LST output to the printer, which you can find in the file `printer4.txt`:

 	[...]
 	01727  EE13              ;INPUT A BYTE FROM SERIAL BUS